MicrosoftDocs/appcenter-docs/docs/quickstarts/android/push.md

 ---
 # required metadata

-title: Send Push Notifications to Users | Android Sample App Tutorials
+title: Send Push Notifications to Users
 description: Tutorial to send a push notification to the sample Android app.
 keywords: app center
 author: sshibu